List of Berserk chapters

-Berserk is a manga series written and drawn by Kentaro Miura, and has been published in Japanese by Hakusensha in the magazines Monthly Animal House (1989–1992) and Young Animal (1992–).
+Berserk is a Japanese manga series written and drawn by Kentaro Miura, and has been published by Hakusensha in the magazines Monthly Animal House (1989–1992) and Young Animal (1992–).
 Since the late 2000s, the manga has been published irregularly, with frequent hiatuses until Miura's death in 2021.
 Since then, the series has been supervised by Miura's friend Kouji Mori and drawn by Studio Gaga, consisting of Miura's assistants and apprentices.